tharakarehan/highway-lane-violation-detector/README.md

 # highway-lane-violation-detector

 <div align="justify">This is a desktop app for detecting highway lane violations.
 Illegal parking, Wrong direction, Illegal over taking can be detected.
-This can be implemented realtime on CPU thanks <a href="https://docs.openvino.ai/latest/index.html" target="_blank">OpenVino</a> model optimisation.
+This can be implemented realtime on CPU thanks to <a href="https://docs.openvino.ai/latest/index.html" target="_blank">OpenVino</a> model optimisation.
 To track objects (vehicles), SORT algorithm with Kalmann Filter (tracker) and Hungarian algorithm (data association) has been used.
 Pre-trained openvino vehicle detection model (MobileNetV2 SSD) has been used for detection.
 Tkinter library is used for GUI </div>

 <p align="center">